M-Hardy/MLFS/README.md

 The repo is divided into modules encompassing:
 1. **Data handling:** Subroutines for loading data, feature scaling, and data splitting
 2. **Model implementations (as of 2023-09-26):** Linear regression, logistic regression, MLP (MNIST)
+3. **Testing:** Routines for testing MNIST model on test set and comparing model predictions with MNIST image
 4. **Plotting:** Routines for plotting cost/accuracy over training iterations using saved model metadata
 5. **Model IO:** Routines to save/load model metadata and plots in auto-generated folders

 Repo is WIP.
-Machine learning model implementations will be added and updated as my learning progresses.

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->